 - You need to show throughput data to stakeholders.

-- You can use this metric to perform estimation and have an idea of how many items a team can deliver for a certain time period.
+- Use past performance data to make accurate future predictions about your productivity.
+You can use this metric to estimate how many items a team can deliver for a certain time period.

-- The throughput is a key metric that measures performance and shows if your process is effective.
+- The throughput is a key metric that measures performance and shows if your process is stable and consistent.